Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - LAA of purchases

-NOTE: You may use excludes based on people that have engaged with/clicked on your ads so that you’re targeting clean, COLD audiences.Â
+NOTE: You may use excludes based on people who have engaged with/clicked on your ads to target pure, COLD audiences.

 Audience Exclusions

-To create audience exclusions go to Audience ➜ Create a Custom Audience
+To create audience exclusions, go to Audience ➜ Create a Custom Audience

 Broad audiences